 Create a morning and after school routine.
 Walk your children through the routine a few times, showing them where everything goes and what is expected before and after school.

 Hang hooks at their level in the closet, one for their coat and one for their backpack.
 Provide two baskets on the closet floor, one for shoes and one for hats and mittens.

 Purchase a nice 3 ring binder and store a folder for each child inside with their name labeled on the front.
 Store important school papers in one pocket and homework in the other pocket.

 Up to her elbows in housework and children, Chelsie is a mom who loves helping and encouraging other moms with their own struggles.
 She has great ideas waiting for you on her blog: Odyssey Mom.

 13 of the Very Best Back to School Tips from Moms

-Any time your routine changes, there is an adjustment period.
-These awesome mamas have provided some great tips and advice on how we can make it easier for ourselves and our kiddos!
+Anytime your routine changes, there is an adjustment period.
+These awesome mamas have provided some great back to school tips on how we can make it easier for ourselves and our kiddos!